In this post, I will teach you how to draw a cute stack of pancakes.

 Next, I’m going to color the syrup a dark brown to make it look thick and juicy.

 It is important to add a lot of detail to the syrup so it looks very dark.
-So color the the syrup that drips on the side even darker – adding shadows gives your drawing more depth.
+So color the syrup that drips on the side even darker – adding shadows gives your drawing more depth.

 Next, we’re going to add some highlights to the syrup to make it look more fluid and give it more detail.
 So, with a golden yellow, I will go in and add some highlights.